 6. Pay Attention to the Details

 No matter how insightful your post or how interesting your story, you will not find the robust readership you desire and deserve if your blog post has a lot of misspelled words, terrible grammar, and no transitions.
-After you write your blog post, make sure you read through it and edit it for the basics.
+After you write your blog post, make sure you read it through thoroughly and edit it for the basics.
 Check for spelling, grammar, transitions, sentence structure – all the basics you learned back in grade school.
 It can be tempting to want to hit that “Publish” button immediately after writing your first draft, but do resist.
-Remember that quality matters above all, and delaying publishing by an hour or two won’t affect how well your post is received.
+Remember that quality matters above all else, and delaying publishing by an hour or two in order to proofread and perfect your sentence structures and grammar will only positively affect how well your post is received.

 7. Include a Call to Action